VP Records

-VP Records is an independent Caribbean-owned record label in Queens, New York.
+VP Records is an independent record label in Queens, New York specialized in Caribbean music.
 The label is known for releasing music by notable artists in reggae, dancehall and soca.
-VP Records has offices in New York City, Miami, London, Kingston, Tokyo, Johannesburg and Rio de Janeiro.
-Additionally, the label has established a presence in Toronto, Australia and New Zealand.
+VP Records has offices in New York City, Miami, London, Kingston, Tokyo, Johannesburg, Rio de Janeiro and Toronto.
+Additionally, the label has established a presence in Australia and New Zealand.